 - Attend any independent medical examinations (IMEs) requested by your insurer.

-- These examinations help verify your injuries and necessary treatment.
+- These examinations help verify your injuries and the necessary treatment.

 - Failure to attend can result in the denial of benefits.